 Dr. Ajay Mallia

 Mallia is an active leader at national and local levels of American Chemical Society.
-He is 2017 chair-elect for the ACS Georgia Section.
+He was 2018 chair and currently past-chair of American Chemical Society Georgia section.
 Mallia is secretary and a committee member of Project SEED national committee and a certified facilitator for ACS Leadership Development System.
 Before moving to Lawrenceville, Mallia has served Chemical Society of Washington as executive committee member, alternate councilor and chair of many of committees.
 For his volunteer service to American Chemical Society, Mallia was awarded E. Ann Nalley regional award and outstanding local section volunteer award in 2014.

 - Mallia, V. A.; Samai, S.; Weiss, R. G.; Cholesterol and dihydrocholesterol are simple steroidal molecular gelators: How one double bond controls the structure and mechanotropic properties of their gels.
 ChemistrySelect 2016, 1, 4965-4972.